Journal of the Institute of Brewing

 Outcomes

 Post review, manuscripts can be rejected outright or with a glimmer of hope (reject and resubmit).
 A much happier outcome is for the manuscript to be accepted for publication.
-The accepted MS is edited by the Editor-in-Chief (EiC) to minimise editorial changes in proof.
+The accepted MS is copy edited by the Editor-in-Chief (EiC) to minimise editorial changes in proof.

 Proof